chaosinventory/chaosinventory/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Chaosinventory core's documentation!
+Welcome to Chaosinventory Core's documentation!
 ===============================================

 .. toctree::